 However, determining what technology or solutions are best for the organisation can be a very daunting task.

 Even the smallest firms need an expert to determine their current IT needs and develop a proactive plan to help their companies grow whilst ensuring a sound foundation for their information technology needs.
 However, hiring a person full-time and then retaining them can be an expensive undertaking.
-So how can a Virtual Chief Information Officer, or Virtual CIO, or even vCIO help?
+So how can a Virtual Chief Information Officer help?
 Well...

 A Virtual CIO fills those knowledge gaps!

 The vCIO discusses the company goals and direction with the management team.
-The virtual CIO can then develop a 1, 3, or even a 5-year plan to implement, enhance and streamline the business technology requirements and in turn help you to exceed your goals.
+The officer can then develop a 1, 3, or even a 5-year plan to implement, enhance and streamline the business technology requirements and in turn help you to exceed your goals.

 With the right systems in place, technology will start to drive more business and improve business processes across the organisation.
 Not to mention, saving you on expensive purchasing mistakes, keeping your IT budget in check and ensuring you install and deploy technology properly.